Dance Styles

 This is a fun dance originating from Cuba.
 It is a syncopated Rumba and

 the name comes from the rhythm of the feet on the dance floor.
-This dance
+This

-is used when competing at an international level.
+dance is used when competing at an international level.

 Rumba

-Again originating from Cuba, this is a sensual and passionate dance with
+Again originating from Cuba, this is a sensual and passionate dance

-the International Dance Competitions.
+strongly in the International Dance Competitions.

 Samba